-– the Questions listed in Annexes 1 to 6, referred to the Study Groups;
+1.2 the Questions listed in Annexes 1 to 6, referred to the Study Groups;

-– studies, within the scope of the Study Group, that will be carried out in accordance with § 3.3 of Resolution ITU-R 1;
+1.3 studies, within the scope of the Study Group, that will be carried out in accordance with § 3.3 of Resolution ITU-R 1 without Questions1;

+Reason for the footnote 1: Current Res.
+ITU-R 1 specifies this condition which could work as a soft criterion between “studies with Questions” and “studies without Questions” (i.e. studies without Questions need to be completed within one study period.)

 The texts of the Questions listed in Annexes 1 to 6 are to be found in Document 1 of the series of documents for the next study period of the appropriate Study Group taking into account considering d);